miikaok/ADVProgressbar/README.md

 //Forces a redraw on the progressbar.
 $progressbar->update();

-//Enables the pause mode for the progressbar, pause can be removed by using any of the step methods or forcing a redraw.
+//Enables the pause mode, it can be removed by using any of the step methods or forcing a redraw.
 $progressbar->pauseProgressbar();

+//Resets the progressbar object.
+$progressbar->resetProgressbar();

 //Terminates the progressbar and resets the object.
 $progressbar->terminateProgressbar();

-//Resets the progressbar object.
-$progressbar->resetProgressbar();
 ```